szebedy/autonomous-drone/README.md

 ## Prerequisites
 The code in this repository was developed and tested on Ubuntu 16.04.
 It probably will not work on other operating systems or versions.
 ## Install ROS
-Open a terminal and then copy and paste the following commands into it. (each block can be copied and pasted at once)
+Open a terminal and then copy and paste the following commands into it.
+Make sure you copy and execute each command line one by one to avoid missing an installation step.
 ```
 sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'
 ```